root-kawaii/discordBots/README.md

 # discordBot

-Dicord for my communities on Discord to try out RPG features and play music.
+Dicord Bot for my communities on Discord to try out RPG features and play music.